F A Q

 Q: WHAT IS GUARANTEED PAY?

 A: We strongly recommend offering guaranteed pay each week, which is similar to a salaried position in terms of offering a consistent income each week for your household employee or nanny, even for weeks that they are not needed by you, their employer.
 For hours worked over 40 in a 7 day period, even with guaranteed pay, they are legally required to be compensated at the overtime wage per state requirements.
-Banking hours is not legal, therefore if a nanny works 30 hours one week and is paid for 40, they cannot work 50 hours the next week and still only be paid for 40 hours.
+Banking hours is not legal, therefore if a nanny works 30 hours one week and is paid for 40, those 10 hours unworked cannot roll over to another week.
 We find that offering guaranteed pay is mutually beneficial to both the family and the nanny in solidifying a schedule, offering financial stability and lending to long-term retainment.

 Each family's privacy and needs are of paramount importance to us.